gamleksi/affordance_gym/README.md

 # Affordance Learning for End-to-End Visuomotor Robot Control

-In [Affordance Learning for End-to-End Visuomotor Robot Control](TODO), we introduced a modular deep neural network structure, that detects a container on a table, and inserts a ball into it.
+In [Affordance Learning for End-to-End Visuomotor Robot Control](https://arxiv.org/abs/1903.04053), we introduced a modular deep neural network structure, that detects a container on a table, and inserts a ball into it.

-We showed that our system performs its task successfully in zero-shot sim-to-real transfer manner.
+We showed that our system performs its task successfully in zero-shoTODOt sim-to-real transfer manner.
 Each part of our system was fully trained either with synthetic data or in a simulation.
 The system was invariant to, e.g., distractor objects and textures.